Services for Students

 Columbus State offers a number of services to help students who need sign language interpreting services.
 Unlike high school, students must request all interpreting services themselves.

-Disability Services (DS) provides testing services for all students who are registered with DS and have been approved for testing accommodations.
+The department of Accessibility & Testing provides testing services for all students who are registered with AS and have been approved for testing accommodations.

-Ohio College2Careers, a partnership between Columbus State Community College and Opportunities for Ohioans with Disabilities, aims for students with disabilities to have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow's labor market.
+Ohio College2Careers (Ohio C2C), a program offered by Opportunities for Ohioans with Disabilities (OOD), is available at numerous Ohio colleges and universities, including Columbus State Community College.
+This program works in collaboration with services already available through the Accessibility Services and Career Services offices, ensuring students with disabilities have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow's labor market.

 - Assistive technology